Comic-Con 2019: Pack this gear to survive the madness like a superhero

 We drowned AirPods, Powerbeats Pro and Galaxy Buds: We sprayed them, dunked them and even put them through the wash to find out which one of these three wireless earphones can handle the most water.

-Discuss: SDCC 2019: The gear you'll need to survive the madness like a superhero
+Discuss: Comic-Con 2019: The gear you need to pack to survive the show floor madness

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.